-When do I need to lodge my tax return by?
+When do I need to lodge my tax return?

-Tax returns need to be lodged by 31 October.
+You need to lodge your tax returns by 31 October.
 Keep in mind that the financial year ends on the 30 June.

 Is prize money taxable?

-Lottery, game show and raffles isn’t taxable, but if you regularly receive winnings from game shows it might be.
+Winnings from lotteries, game shows and raffles aren’t taxable, but if you regularly receive winnings from game shows it might be.

 Is child support taxable?

 You usually don’t have to declare child support payments.
 You also can’t claim deductions for these.